 The NEAA is led by a strong Executive and Advisory Board, who represent the diverse nature of the automotive industry.

-Kevin O'Neil, Deputy Managing Director at Nissan Manufacturing (UK) Ltd (NMUK)
+Steve Marsh, Vice President of Manufacturing at Nissan Motor Manufacturing (UK) Ltd (NMUK)

-Mike Matthews MBE, Managing Director & European Operations Officer, Nifco UK
+Mike Matthews MBE, Former Europe Operations & Managing Director, Nifco UK

-Former Nifco Europe Operations Officer & Managing Director of Nifco UK Mike was brought up on a council estate in Darlington, and has made his way from the shopfloor to the helm of one of the North East’s leading manufacturing businesses.
+Former Nifco Europe Operations Officer & Managing Director of Nifco UK Mike was brought up on a council estate in Darlington, and has made his way from the shop-floor to the helm of one of the North East’s leading manufacturing businesses.
 Mike is a hugely respected businessman, something that was recognised when he was named North East Business Executive of the Year by The Journal and Gazette in 2013.

 A toolmaker by trade, Mike was appointed to his most recent position of Managing Director at Nifco UK in 2008, making him the only non-Japanese member of Nifco’s international board.
 He took on European responsibilities in 2012.
 A position he resigned from in 2019.